Pugnacious New Yorkers hit back at presidential candidate Cruz

 Some local businesses piggybacked the theme to advertise.

-Drama Book Shop, a theater book store in midtown Manhattan, tweeted: "The #DramaBookShop is proud to have had #NewYorkValues for 99 years."
+Drama Book Shop, a theatre book store in midtown Manhattan, tweeted: "The #DramaBookShop is proud to have had #NewYorkValues for 99 years."

 Others sought to distinguish the politics of the city, which is liberal and overwhelmingly votes Democratic in presidential elections, from the rest of the state.